Rene-Michel99/Mask-RCNN-TF2.8/README.md

 # Mask R-CNN Tensorflow 2.8

 Migration of [matterpot](https://github.com/matterport/Mask_RCNN) Mask R-CNN implementation to work in versions starting with Tensorflow 2.8.
+Also, code improvements to better understading and maintenance.

 # Introduction of Mask R-CNN